Coffee Crisis: Development

 The game started out when the owner of Mega Cat Studios met Nick and Ashley, the owners of the Black Forge Coffee House, at a fundraiser for the UPMC Children's Hospital in Pittsburgh and decided to collaborate.
 Out of a shared respect for retro gaming consoles, the owners decided that the game should be released on the Sega Genesis and Mega Drive, especially since Mega Cat Studios already had the equipment necessary to self-publish the game.
 Coffee Crisis runs on the Sega Genesis's and Mega Drive's original hardware.

 The Black Forge Coffee House penned the story, while Mega Cat Studios did the art and programming.
 Pittsburgh metal band Greywalker provided music for the soundtrack.
 The game features many scenes and locations from around Pittsburgh, including PNC Park, Grandview Boulevard, and the Duquesne Incline.

-Microsoft Windows release
+Release

 The Windows version of the game was released on May 4, 2018, on Steam with updated art, music, and other features, including integration with Twitch and Mixer that allows viewers of the game to interact with the player.
 The game passed Steam's Greenlight process in under two weeks.
 This version of the game was later ported to the Xbox One, Nintendo Switch, and PlayStation 4.

-Evercade Release

 Mega Cat Studios released Coffee Crisis in a compilation cartridge for the Evercade, along with several other titles from the studio, including Little Medusa, Log Jammers, and Justice Duel.